 On the 495 Express Lanes, your toll rate is locked in when you enter the Lanes and pass under the first toll point.

-On the 95 Express Lanes, you might need to pay more than one toll during your trip because the Lanes are much longer than the 495 Express Lanes.
+On the 95 and 395 Express Lanes, you might need to pay more than one toll during your trip because the Lanes are much longer than the 495 Express Lanes.
 If you see another pricing sign during your trip on the 95 Express Lanes, you’ll lock in your rate for the next stretch of your trip after you pass under this second toll point.